datacabinet/datacabinet.github.io/Readme.md

 1. Go to **Formgrader** > Click **Collect**

-2. click the number under Submissions
+2. click the digits under Submissions

-3. click the mark under Autograde
+3. click the mark under Autograde and see the solutions.

-**For Student Users**
+### **For Student Users**

 To access assignments, students needs to import a course with the ID that you create as a student view and to import nbgrader by running the document that you create.
 After import, you have the run the project, open a terminal and enable nbgrader:
        jupyter nbextension install --user --overwrite --py nbgrader